alankent/magento2devbox-skeleton/README.md

     START m2unison.bat

 There is a setting at the top of the script to choose between SSH access and direct sockets.
-Using a plain socket has been reported to hang occasionally.
+Using plain sockets has been reported to hang occasionally so SSH has been enabled by default.

 ### 10. Configure PHP Storm (Optional)